 Accomplishing this means separating the wheat from the chaff and keeping only what is necessary.
 With the right people, systems, and technology in place, performance marketing strategies are more likely to succeed.

 Many companies have tons of data on hand but lack the organization and processes to use it all wisely.
 Strong and clear processes create the means to measure effectiveness, learn what works and what does not work, and ultimately allow you to improve your marketing.

 Use Marketing Based Insights Outside of Marketing:

-This means the company can use what its learned from the marketing results and data to inform other policies within the business.
+This means the company can use what it learned from the marketing results and data to inform other policies within the business.
 Cross-functional decision-making will lead to an improved bottom line.

-For instance, if one of the metrics show that customers prefer “clean layouts” over “clutter” in your marketing collateral, share this information with the design team.
+For instance, if one of the metrics shows that customers prefer “clean layouts” over “clutter” in your marketing collateral, share this information with the design team.
 This might help them make better-informed design decisions.
 So they might opt for a rocker switch instead of using two buttons.
 Or they might incorporate more white space in their other designs.
-This cross-functional communication and decision – making is a winning strategy.
+This cross-functional communication and decision-making is a winning strategy.

 Digital performance marketing enlists highly targeted activities with measurable results that will boost your bottom line.

 - Maximize your marketing ROI

 - The top conversion tracking tools for marketers

 This blog post is about: